Awadheshks/Agentic-AI-Foundations-Project/README.md

 If using your own AWS account, follow these steps to create a new Admin user for running this project.

 1. Select AWS Access Type

     (i) Enable AWS Management Console Access

     (ii) Set Console Password as  "Custom assword"

     (iii) Uncheck-"Reset password Reset"

-2. Attach the AdministratorAccess IAM Policy as "AdministratorAccess"
+3. Attach the AdministratorAccess IAM Policy as "AdministratorAccess"
-3. Click to create the new user.
+4. Click to create the new user.
-4. Take note of the login URL and save it.
+5. Take note of the login URL and save it.
-5. Login as the administrator user via URL above.
+6. Login as the administrator user via URL above.
-6. Install workshop content - The workshop content is prepared as CloudFormation template, you can deploy it easily by following instructions below
+7. Install workshop content - The workshop content is prepared as CloudFormation template, you can deploy it easily by following instructions below
-7. Click "Launch in the AWS Console" button to initiate installation of the required resources in CloudFormation.
+8. Click "Launch in the AWS Console" button to initiate installation of the required resources in CloudFormation.
-8. Choose Next in the bottom right of the page.
+9. Choose Next in the bottom right of the page.
 In Specify stack details page, enter producttableandapi-ws for Stack name.
 Let everything else as default setting, and then choose Next.
-9. Choose Next in Configure stack options page.
+10. Choose Next in Configure stack options page.

-10. In the last page, select all checkboxes in Capabilities and transforms pane, and then choose Submit.
+11. In the last page, select all checkboxes in Capabilities and transforms pane, and then choose Submit.
 Wait until stack status is CREATE_COMPLETE.
 It can take around 5-10 minutes for the stack creation to finish.

-* You will be charged for the deployed resources, so make sure you clean up after you are done with the workshop.
+** You will be charged for the deployed resources, so make sure you clean up after you are done with the workshop.

 Let's Start the workshop by following the steps :

 ## Explore Products
 ### 1. Create an Agent
- Create an Agent from Amazon Bedrock Console > Agents , you can use _product-recommendation-agent_ as the name:
+ (i) Create an Agent from Amazon Bedrock Console > Agents , you can use _product-recommendation-agent_ as the name:

 ![img](https://github.com/Awadheshks/Agentic-AI-Foundations-Project/blob/ef1e2afca5bd6f660a73a2b4f8f30423382416a0/CreateAgent.png)

-### 2. Select Model
+(ii) Select Model
 As Anthropic Claude Sonnet 4.5 as the model, deselect the 'Bedrock Agent Optimized' checkbox to see it

 ![img](https://github.com/Awadheshks/Agentic-AI-Foundations-Project/blob/ef1e2afca5bd6f660a73a2b4f8f30423382416a0/SelectModel.png)

-1. Select Use an existing service role as the Agent resource role, then select the role starting with producttableandapi-ws-IAMRole00AmazonBedrock.
+(iii) Select Use an existing service role as the Agent resource role, then select the role starting with producttableandapi-ws-IAMRole00AmazonBedrock.
-2. Use the following as the instructions for the agent:
+(iv)  Use the following as the instructions for the agent:

    _"you are a product recommendations agent for gift products, the user is trying to buy a gift for someone and you are trying to help identify the best products based on the    filters in the action groups, ask questions to identify at least one of the input filters, gender, category or occasion. do not recommend any products that are not retrieved from the products API.